We had an excellent question in our MasterOps Community recently:

 Campaign type is a literal designation for the kind of mechanism delivering the marketing message at the point a prospect takes an action (hand raise) and is collected at the campaign level.
 For example, we may use Content Download for a piece of gated content, regardless of whether a paid search ad, email, or organic Google search delivered the person to the form.

 Channel, on the other hand, is the mechanism that drove the person to the page before they took an action.
-It’s the compelling step prior to the hand raise.
+It’s the compelling step before the hand raise.

 Here are the channels we recommend (although we frequently customize this list for customers):

-• Direct: No page referrer, UTMs, or campaign ids found in the URL.
+- Direct: No page referrer, UTMs, or campaign IDs are found in the URL.

-• Email: UTMs have “email” or visits is linked to a marketing automation email click.
+- Email: UTMs have “email” or visits that are linked to a marketing automation email click.

-• Other: Has UTMs, but do not match to a channel or campaign.
+- Other: Has UTMs, but does not match a channel or campaign.

-• Referral: A internal employee refers a lead and adds a contact to a “Referral” campaign.
+- Referral: An internal employee refers a lead and adds a contact to a “Referral” campaign.

 Program